 Residential solar pricing in 2026 has continued the gradual decline of the past decade, with the Solar Energy Industries Association reporting national average installed costs of $2.50 to $3.50 per watt before incentives.
 The per-watt cost varies by system size (larger systems are cheaper per watt because of fixed installation overhead), state (California and Hawaii run higher, Texas and Florida run lower), and installer model (small local installers often cheaper per watt than national dealer-installer networks like Sunrun or Sunnova).

-Typical system-size-to-cost matrix: a 4 kW system suitable for a small home with modest electricity use runs $10,000 to $14,000 gross, $7,000 to $9,800 after the 30% ITC.
-A 6 kW system fitting a mid-sized home with average electricity use runs $15,000 to $21,000 gross, $10,500 to $14,700 net of ITC.
-A 10 kW system covering most of an average-large home's electricity use runs $25,000 to $35,000 gross, $17,500 to $24,500 net of ITC.
-A 15 kW system suitable for a large home or with battery storage backup runs $37,500 to $52,500 gross, $26,250 to $36,750 net of ITC.
+Typical system-size-to-cost matrix: a 4 kW system suitable for a small home with modest electricity use runs $10,000 to $14,000.
+A 6 kW system fitting a mid-sized home with average electricity use runs $15,000 to $21,000.
+A 10 kW system covering most of an average-large home's electricity use runs $25,000 to $35,000.
+A 15 kW system suitable for a large home or with battery storage backup runs $37,500 to $52,500.
+With the federal solar credit gone for 2026 installations, these gross figures are also the net out-of-pocket figures before any state or utility incentive.

 Why HELOC beats solar-specific financing on cost